lorenzosim/goodboy/README.md

 # Good Boy

 Good Boy is a Game Boy (DMG) emulator written in Go.
-Mostly a work in progress, but good enough to play some popular games (Tetris, Super Mario Land, Donkey Kong Land, ...).
+Mostly a work in progress, but good enough to play some popular games (Tetris, Super Mario Land, Donkey Kong, ...).

 ![goodboy screenshot](https://github.com/user-attachments/assets/21f6b4f8-83fb-45f7-be59-1bb50466a015)